MichaelMoroz/michaelmoroz.github.io/TODO/2024-9-01-WritingAnOptimizingTensorCompilerFromScratch.md

 As you can see, it not only fused the `pow` at the end of the matrix multiplication, but also fused the transposition with the sin/cos operations into the summation loop.
 While this impressively created only a single kernel, this isn't actually super optimal.
 Matrix multiplcation is often bottlenecked by arithmetic, not just by memory access.
 And we effectively instead of doing sin/cos N^2 times, do them N^3 times now!
 This is something that I still need to fine tune in the fusion heuristics algorithm.
 In the future though, if you could use groupshared caches - it would be fine enough to do the fusion of these input computations at the matrix "block" load stage, this should be enough to significantly reduce the overhead of doing additional sin/cos, as now we do them only for each "block" of the matrix, not for each product.
 But I would suspect that for huge matrices, these precomputations will still be a bottleneck, and need to be forcibly unfused.
 So yes, fewer kernels doesn't actually mean better sometimes.

-Also unfotrunately the current compiler version prefers to fuse layer activations into the matmul loop instead of keeping them at the end of the previous layer matmul, this once again needs to be fine tuned with better heuristics.
+In the current compiler version I have disabled matmul load fusion completely until I write a better heuristic, as it usually improves performance.

 # Python frontend